All Episodes

 But one thing I know, you look at this political piece.

-The first one, Jeb with his insults of Trump, and then this second one where the GOP.
+The first one, Jeb, with his insults of Trump.

 Not a secret plan to deal with anybody else.

-How are we gonna control that candidate if candidate does X?
+How are we going to control that candidate if candidate does X?

-Do we have a plan for dealing with it if can it's all Trump all the time?
+Do we have a plan for dealing with it if candidate?

-He's got a lot of supporters that are gonna be tuning in tonight, and they're gonna want to be validated.
+He's got a lot of supporters that are going to be tuning in tonight, and they're going to want to be validated.

-They are going to want to hear Trump, they're gonna want to see Trump be Trump.
+They're going to want to see Trump beat Trump.

 So he's got some performance pressure here.